Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 ### Drafts
 I wanted to have a draft feature similar to the one in Hugo, where you can add `draft: true` to the front matter of posts to mark them as drafts.
-Drafts are then excluded when building the site, unless you add a special flag.
+Drafts are then excluded when building the site unless you add a special flag.
-Inspired by [this blogpost](https://giustino.blog/how-to-drafts-eleventy/ ), I created my solution, but with one extra feature: a toggle for including/excluding the drafts.
+Inspired by [this blog post](https://giustino.blog/how-to-drafts-eleventy/ ), I created my solution, but with one extra feature: a toggle for including/excluding the drafts.